z4nr34l/tremor/README.md

 <br>
 <br>

 **💡 Hint:** Since we are in beta, please be aware that there might be breaking changes in the future.
-If you want to see how you can build your first dashboard, have a look at our [documentation](https://tremor.so/docs/getting-started/demo-dashboard).

 <br>

 ## Example